patricksurry/TaliForth2/platform/README.md

 with at least 32Kb of ROM.
 The `minimal/platform.asm` configuration strips out a number of optional features to run in 12-16Kb of ROM.

-Other configurations are included to make life easier for individual developers, along with `skeleton/platform.asm` as a template for people who want to port Tali to their own hardware.
+Other platforms are included to make life easier for individual developers, along with `skeleton/platform.asm` as a template for people who want to port Tali to their own hardware.
 Those not mentioned above may not be up to date with the latest changes: *caveat emptor*.

-A configuration file is simply a [64tass](https://tass64.sourceforge.net/) `.asm` file that customizes Tali's memory layout and feature set by overriding default parameters.
+A platform file is simply a [64tass](https://tass64.sourceforge.net/) `.asm` file that customizes Tali's memory layout and feature set by overriding default parameters.
 The configuration then includes the global `taliforth.asm` and finally defines the basic I/O routines that Tali uses